Who We Are

 Sunghee’s permaculture journey started when she met Adam in 2011 in Sweden while she was finishing her master’s degree in animal behavior.
 Protecting the environment and nature has always been Sunghee’s interest and passion, but the more she spent time in environmental conservation and research, the more hopeless she felt.
 Instead of pursuing a career in academia, she felt that permaculture has the true potential to make a real change in the world.

-While running the farm with Adam is her main focus, she also uses her animal behavior knowledge into her own dog training business, Placid Paws where she focuses on helping dogs overcome their emotional challenges through optimism and mindfulness.
+While running the farm with Adam is her main focus, she also uses her animal behavior knowledge in her own dog training business, Placid Paws, where she focuses on helping dogs overcome their emotional challenges through optimism and mindfulness.